Procter & Gamble Says Peltz Has Lost Bid for Board Seat; He Disagrees -- 4th Update

 P&G shares over the past decade have lagged behind competitors' and the S&P 500.
 Its stock price is up more than 20% since Mr. Taylor became CEO in 2015, an increase in line with the S&P 500.
 Trian has argued Mr. Peltz's involvement in the company has helped buoy the stock.

+Juanita Zahner, a 74-year-old P&G retiree from St. Louis and a shareholder for 40 years, said she voted against Mr. Peltz.
+"Procter's been good to us, and I don't like what these guys have done to other companies," she said.

-Several retirees who spoke at the meeting, including one who voted for P&G, took the company to task for poor share returns and resistance to change.
+Yet some retirees who spoke at the meeting took the company to task for poor shareholder returns and resistance to change.
+One shareholder who stepped up to the mic said, "What assurance can you give me, the shareholder, that the officers and directors that drove the company bus into the ditch are the ones that would get us out?"

-Trian is among the few activists who have proven they can challenge the biggest blue-chip companies.
-Historically, the fund was able to avoid proxy fights and talk its way into boardrooms with settlements, more akin to what happened with General Electric Co. on Monday.
-However, if the initial P&G tally holds up, it would make two straight mega-losses for Mr. Peltz.

-Two years ago, DuPont Co. fended off Mr. Peltz by likening his style to "shadow management."
-The company won the votes of all three big index funds who had appeared to worry about Mr. Peltz's style.
-Since then, Trian has aggressively courted that demographic, trotting out executive allies to tell their tales at conferences and investor meetings.

 Write to Sharon Terlep at sharon.terlep@wsj.com and David Benoit at david.benoit@wsj.com